• Welcome to Little Wife in the Woods

 If you do not have complete confidence in midwifery care in general I highly suggest researching the statistics on midwifery vs OB care.
 Study the differences in a Certified Practicing Midwife (CPM) and a Certified Nurse Midwife (CNM).
 Choose according to your personal comfort level.
 Many midwives will have additional training and certification in things like breech birth, infant care, lactation consultation, etc.

 Another key thing to note when it comes to having confidence in your care is that many states in the U.S. have differing laws when it comes to who may practice home birth.
-North Caroline, for instance, does not allow midwives to attend breech birth, the mother must be in active labor by 41 weeks, 6 days for a midwife to legally attend the birth, and minimum gestation length for attending midwife to comply with state law is 37 weeks.
-Research on your state laws regarding home birth is highly recommended as you consider if home birth is best for you.
+North Carolina, for instance, has very specific laws.
+They do not allow midwives to attend breech birth, the mother must be in active labor by 41 weeks, 6 days for a midwife to legally attend the birth, and minimum gestation length for attending midwife to comply with state law is 37 weeks.
+Researching your state laws regarding home birth is highly recommended as you consider if home birth is best for you.

 Prayer